Razz (Seven Card Stud Low)

 Each player now receives another exposed card, called ‘Fifth Street’.
 Again, the first person to act is the player whose exposed cards are lowest.
 For example, a player with an Eight-high would act first, if the only other players in the hand were showing a pair of Sevens and a Queen-high.
 The player with the Eight-high could either check or bet the larger betting amount.

-Starting on Fifth Street and for the rest of the hand, all bets and raises are in big bet increments ($2 in the $1/$2 game shown).
+Starting on Fifth Street and for the rest of the hand, all bets and raises are in big bet increments (for example, $2 in a $1/$2 game).

 Each player now receives another exposed card, called ‘Sixth Street’.
 Again, the first person to act is the player whose exposed cards are the lowest.
 There is a round of betting.

 Each player now receives a seventh and final card, which is dealt face-down and known only to the player to whom the card is dealt.
 As with earlier streets, the first person to act is the player whose exposed cards have the lowest poker value.
 There is a final betting round, and if more than one player remains, we reach the Showdown.

 If there is more than one remaining player when the final betting round is complete, the last bettor or raiser shows his or her cards first.
 If there was no bet on the final round, the player in the earliest seat shows his or her cards first (Seat 1, then Seat 2, and so on).
 Further hands involved in the Showdown are exposed clockwise around the table.

 The player with the best five-card Ace to Five low hand wins the pot.
 Remember that (unlike Seven Card Stud Hi/Lo and Omaha Hi/Lo), there is no ‘qualifier’; the best low hand wins the entire pot.
 After the pot is awarded to the best low hand, a new game of Razz is ready to be played.

 If two or more hands have the same value, the pot is equally split among them.
 There is no precedence of suit for the purposes of awarding the pot.